nondejus/qbitcoind/README.md

 ### Required and Optional Arguments

 All functions in the API are set up to take required arguments and optional arguments.
-To list of optional and required arguments are given at the top of the function definition, as shown below.
+The list of optional and required arguments are given at the top of the function definition, as shown below.
-Required arguments can be passed to the function as atoms, but all optional arguments need to be passed using a dictionary.
+Required arguments can be passed to the function as single elements, but all optional arguments need to be passed using a dictionary.
 The use of a dictionary allows the user to specify some or all optional arguments.